 Sosua Dominican Republic Travel Guide

-Waste management and recycling facilities are limited.
-Minimize single-use plastics, carry reusable items, dispose of trash in bins.
+Waste management and recycling services are limited.
+Reduce single-use-use plastics, carry reusable items, dispose of trash in bins.

 Water resources strained, especially in high tourist density areas.
 Mindful water usage: shorter showers, turning off taps, reporting leaks.